-A signed A2 sized print of an original watercolour painting.
-Price includes P&P to UK addresses.
+Signed prints – size A2 – of original watercolour painting.
+Price includes P&P to UK address.
+Order now!

 There are 11 species of British finches – common ones like the chaffinch, goldfinch, linnet, redpoll and greenfinch, but less commonly seen birds like the siskin, bullfinch, crossbill, hawfinch, and twite.
 They all belong in the taxonomic family Fringillidae.
 Finches are a very successful family, and can be found on all continents except Antarctica.

 Three of these species of birds – greenfinch, chaffinch and goldfinch – are regular visitors to our garden and maybe to yours too?
 In fact, we get scores of goldfinches in the garden at one time, and I have seen large charms of them, perhaps more than 120 birds, fly around the centre of the village.